Business Concepts

 Stop relying on verbal agreements.
 Recap decisions in writing: "Following up on our chat, I will own the deck and you will handle the data pull."
 Documentation removes the ambiguity they thrive on.

-3. Unrealistic deadlines and workload
+3. Unrealistic workload and tight deadlines

 4. Being asked to do something unethical